DreamPurchaseZnz/English_learning/words about life3.md

-to increase the risk of infection to draw or make inference from data a clear inference is that the universe is expanding
+to increase the risk of infection to draw or make inference from data a clear inference is that the universe is expanding Food prices are no longer inflating at the same rate as last year

 ```